Category: Chinese Character & Japanese Kanji Calligraphy Wall Scrolls

 Bushido - Kaisho style

-In 1998, Master Calligrapher Michiko Imai was awarded the highest rank in Japanese Calligraphy of Shihan.
-She currently holds a guild licence for teaching both calligraphy and instructing teachers to teach calligraphy.
+In 1998, Master Calligrapher Bishou Imai was awarded the highest rank in Japanese Calligraphy of Shihan.
+She currently holds a guild license for teaching both calligraphy and instructing teachers to teach calligraphy.

-(Beautiful Cliff/Mountain).
-So this is what you will see just before the red signature stamp on her calligraphy pieces.
+美嶂 is how Bishou is written.
+This name means "Beautiful Cliff/Mountain".
+You will see these characters signed just before the red signature stamp on her calligraphy pieces.

 Kana Sosho